 Jewellery Designer

-Raised in London within a creative, communal environment, Selway’s early years were anything but conventional.
+Raised in London within a creative, communal environment, Maya Selway’s early years were anything but conventional.
 The daughter of a painter and a poet, she grew up surrounded by making, thinking, and sharing — her childhood filled with days spent in artist studios and workshops.
-This early immersion in creativity, coupled with an upbringing that blurred traditional structures, fostered an intuitive understanding of objects as vessels of meaning.
-It is perhaps here that her enduring fascination with the emotional life of objects first began to take shape.

 Following her degree, Selway entered the world of theatre, working as a prop maker for institutions such as the National Theatre.
 It was here, within the practical demands of making for stage, that her technical confidence began to grow.
-Metal, in particular, became a language she could speak with increasing fluency—its possibilities expanding through repetition, experimentation, and an ever-deepening curiosity.
+Metal, in particular, became a language she could speak with increasing fluency — its possibilities expanding through repetition, experimentation, and an ever-deepening curiosity.
 Yet it was during this period, somewhat unexpectedly, that she encountered a field that would reshape her practice entirely.

 Working within a gallery that specialised in contemporary art jewellery, Selway discovered a community that bridged the conceptual with the wearable.
-It was, as she describes it, a kind of homecoming—a moment in which the ideas she had explored in sculpture found a new, more intimate form.
+It was, as she describes it, a kind of homecoming — a moment in which the ideas she had explored in sculpture found a new, more intimate form.
 Jewellery offered something sculpture had not: a direct relationship with the body, and with it, a more immediate emotional exchange.
 Where sculpture could feel distant or cerebral, jewellery invited closeness, interaction, and personal meaning.

 This shift marked a defining moment in her career.
 Establishing her studio at Cockpit Arts, where she has now been based for over two decades, Selway began to develop a body of work that reflects this merging of disciplines.
 Her pieces, often intricate and small in scale, carry with them the same conceptual weight as her earlier sculptures—yet they exist within the rhythms of everyday life, worn, touched, and gradually shaped by their owners.